What is a volunteer?

 What kind of time commitment do I need to make as a volunteer?

 Once established, most volunteers commit to a weekly or fortnightly rostered position but this is flexible.
 A shift can be between 2-8 hours long.
 Our guidelines are:

 - At least 24 hours per year or an average of 2 hours per month

-- No more 832 hours per year or an average of 64 hours per month.
+- No more than 840 hours per year or an average of 70 hours per month.

 Am I limited to one volunteer role only?

-While we encourage new Volunteers to start with one voluntary role only we hope, that once established, Volunteers will expand or contract their voluntary commitments to suit their interests and lifestyle.
+While we encourage new volunteers to start with one voluntary role, we hope that once established, volunteers will expand or contract their voluntary commitments to suit their interests and lifestyle.
 Volunteers are welcome to change or add to their role at any time, subject to availability.

 Is there ongoing training?